onlabsorg/stilo/docs/plugins.md

 plugin package may contain the followin objects:

 * `routes`: an object defining new store mounting points
-* `servers`: an object defining new store servers
+* `commands`: an object defining new commands executable via `olojs run cmd`.

 In an existing olojs document package, a plugin can be installed via the command `olojs install <package-name>` and uninstalled via the command `olojs uninstall <package-name>`.